 - IT services staff may disconnect without warning any device that disrupts normal operation of the school’s network or that shows indications of a virus, worm, Trojan horse, or other malicious program, and may take possession of the offending device until the underlying problem is resolved.

-- Because of security risks and interference with school systems, personally owned hubs, switches, wireless network access points (including cell phone mobile hotspots), and other network devices may not be used on campus unless authorized by the director of strategic technology.
+- Because of security risks and interference with school systems, personally owned hubs, switches, wireless network access points (including cell phone mobile hotspots), and other network devices may not be used on campus unless authorized by the director of information technology.

 - By registering a personally owned computer or mobile device for use on the school network, users accept responsibility for any violations arising from use of that registered device.